-At Engineering 101, students learned how to make their first co-op term a success.
-Watch as Karleigh Nyman, a Career Advisor from CECA shares best practices and listen in at 18:40 as two upper-year Engineering students share their tips and examples of their resumes.
+To help make your first co-op term a success, watch as Karleigh Nyman, a Career Advisor from CECA shares best practices and listen in at 18:40 as two upper-year Engineering students share their tips and examples of their resumes.
 Hear the questions that first-year Engineering students asked after the session at 42:25.

 Frequently asked questions (FAQ)